-The term 'Book Value' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Book Value' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The book value refers to the tangible asset value of any company.
 Tangible value here is used to refer to any assets that can be felt, seen, or touched, such as inventory, plants, equipment, cash, offices, or properties.
 Because of this tangible factor to book value, it is often referred to as Net Tangible Assets.